grafana/agent/docs/sources/flow/reference/components/loki.source.awsfirehose.md

 }
 ```

-As another example, if we are receiving records that are originated from a CloudWatch logs subscription, we can enrich each
+As another example, if you are receiving records that originated from a CloudWatch logs subscription, you can enrich each
-received entry by re-labeling internal labels.
-The following configuration builds upon the one above, but keeps the origin
+received entry by relabeling internal labels.
+The following configuration builds upon the one above but keeps the origin
-log stream and group as `log_stream` and `log_group` respectively.
+log stream and group as `log_stream` and `log_group`, respectively.

 ```river
 loki.write "local" {